About this listing

 ABOUT GETTING AROUND

 We are very accessible to Metro -- Get information about using MetroBus and MetroRail (subway) online at the WMATA website.
 Also, there are at least 8 different bus lines that serve our neighborhood, including the frequent 16th Street buses, the famous "42" line and the DC Circulator.
-Use the online tool to plan your trip to specific destinations with DC Metro Trip Planner -- just (website hidden) it!
+Use the online tool to plan your trip to specific destinations with DC Metro Trip Planner -- just Google it!

 AIRPORTS: Columbia Heights Metro, our closest station, is only 5 blocks away and is on the line that serves Reagan National Airport.
 The same line serves L'Enfant Plaza Station where you can get the 5A Express Bus to & from Dulles International Airport.
 Baltimore-Washington International Airport can be reached easily from our Metro Station as well; just take the Yellow Line a few stops to Greenbelt and connect to the express B30 bus for a quick trip to BWI.